Jeff Fahey

+Jeffrey David Fahey (/ˈfeɪhi/, born November 29, 1952) is an American actor.
+His notable roles include Duane Duke in Psycho III (1986), Pete Verill in Clint Eastwood's White Hunter Black Heart (1990), Jobe Smith in The Lawnmower Man (1992), and Captain Frank Lapidus on the ABC series Lost (2008–2010).
+He is also known for his collaborations with director Robert Rodriguez, appearing in his films Planet Terror (2007), Machete (2010), and Alita: Battle Angel (2019).

 Early life and education

-Fahey was born in Olean, New York, the sixth of 13 siblings in an Irish American family.
+Fahey was born in Olean, New York, the sixth of 13 siblings in an Irish-American family.
 His mother, Jane, was a homemaker, and his father, Frank Fahey, worked at a clothing store.
 Fahey was raised in Buffalo, New York, from the age of ten and attended Father Baker's high school there.
 Fahey left home at the age of 17, subsequently hitchhiking to Alaska.
 He later backpacked through Europe, and worked on an Israeli kibbutz.
+He married Rosetta Faye Harris in 1984.